j9allmarine17/j9allmarine17/README.md

 ## I'm a husband, father, penetration tester/red teamer, and continuously learning!!

 - 🌱 I’m currently working towards my CRTO certification.
-- 👯 I’m looking to collaborate with other content creators.
+- 👯 I’m looking to collaborate with other content creators, and learn new tools & techniques.

 ### Connect with me: